Q-1. What

 process that will dramatically reduce the costs

-of the major components of the RFTS plant.
+of the CARMA plant.

-for more information and the more details can be found in the papers presented
+More details can be found in the papers presented

-Q-34.
+Q-31.
 Will

 WindFuels compete with Coal-to-Liquids (CTL)?